rich-p-rich/fizzbuzz-p2/README.md

 ## Features

 **Header**
-- In the header you can find a button called 'click here for how it works.'
+- In the header you can find a button called 'how it works: click here.'
 By clicking this button, you can display an explanation of the gameplay and scoring, plus an example game.
 I included this via a toggle feature so that the player does need to switch pages to look at the rules - so no extra page is needed - nor does the player need to have the rules constantly visible, which would take up valuable screen space.
 I also thought that having the rules constantly open would be off-putting for first-time visitors.

 ![Click here](documentation/documentation-images/features_1_click-here.PNG)

 ![Click here](documentation/documentation-images/features_2_click-here.PNG)

-Initially I had the rules in a separate clickable button underneath the header and above the 'Ready FizzBuzz' button, but after testing this on my mobile, I decided this was a taking up too much space: it was forcing the 'Reset Scores' button down out of view, so I decided to embed it in the header itself.
+Initially I had the rules in a separate clickable button underneath the header and above the 'Ready FizzBuzz' button, but after testing this on my mobile, I decided this was a taking up too much space: it was forcing the 'Reset Scores' button down out of view, so I decided to embed the feature in the header itself.

 ![Old gameplay explanation box](documentation/documentation-images/features_2a_old-gameplay-box.jpg)